lawrennd/old_talks/_neurips/includes/paper-acceptance-monte-carlo.md

 \notes{We can now sample from this posterior distribution of bias-adjusted scores jointly, to get a set of scores for all papers.
-For this set of scores we can perform a ranking and accept the top 400 papers.
+For this set of scores, we can perform a ranking and accept the top 400 papers.
 This gives us a sampled conference.
 If we do that 1,000 times then we can see how many times each paper was accepted to get a probability of acceptance.}